Bachelor’s in Addiction Counseling Degree

 Addiction counselors may find employment at correctional facilities, halfway houses, hospitals, detox centers, and private clinics.
 These professionals sometimes face challenging work conditions, especially those employed by prisons and juvenile detention facilities.
 No matter the setting, these counselors must recognize and apply situation-appropriate strategies, working with individuals or families in crisis.

-Many students decide to enroll at traditional, campus-based schools for drug and alcohol counseling directly after graduating from high school or earning an associate degree.
-Brick-and-mortar programs facilitate interactions with other students and promote direct and personal connections with faculty members.
-As students approach graduation, they can take advantage of their school’s career guidance and placement services.
-For students juggling work or family responsibilities, which may prevent them from attending an on-campus program, online addiction counseling schools offer additional flexibility and convenience.
+Many students decide to enroll at campus-based schools for drug and alcohol counseling directly after graduating from high school or earning an associate degree.
+For students juggling work or family responsibilities, online addiction counseling programs offer additional flexibility and convenience.
 Both program formats lead to the same type of degree, providing graduates with a competitive advantage in the workplace or the credentials needed to pursue advanced graduate study.

 What Can I Do With a Bachelor's in Addiction Counseling?